 Always check the Facebook feed or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm

-Please observe all rules for the benefit of all of our customers and our farm
+Please observe all rules and read our signs for the benefit of all of our customers and our farm

 Always check in at the PYO shed first to get picking locations and information.